 A veteran qualifies for care based on the degree to which they cannot perform a number of activities necessary for day-to-day life, or the degree to which the veteran may need supervision.
 This is usually represented by a “disability rating,” given in the form of a percentage by the VA.

 Caregiver Benefits and Support Available Through the VA

-There is a general support resource hub for caregivers.
-Here, they can get training, join a peer to peer support program, enlist in caregiver workshops, and utilize support groups offered through VA.
+There is a general support resource hub for caregivers where they can get caregiving training, join a peer-to-peer support program, enlist in caregiver workshops, and utilize support groups offered through VA.
 This is called The Program of General Caregiver Support Services.
 The Program of Comprehensive Assistance for Family Caregivers (PCAFC) provides financial support benefits to caregivers that meet specific criteria established by the VA.

-Any veteran receiving care that wishes their caregiver receive financial assistance from the VA must meet specific qualifications.
+Any veteran that wants their caregiver to receive financial assistance from the VA must meet specific qualifications.
 Those requirements are:

-- The veteran has a severe injury (this includes brain injury, psychological trauma, or other mental disorder) that was incurred or made worse by active-duty on or after September 11th, 2001
+- The veteran has a severe injury (this includes brain injury, psychological trauma, and other mental disorders) that was incurred or made worse by active duty on or after September 11, 2001.

-- The veteran needs personal care because they cannot perform one or more activities required in daily life or needs supervision or protection based on symptoms of lasting damage or injury.
+- The veteran needs personal care because they cannot perform one or more activities required in daily life.
+Or the veteran needs supervision or protection due to the long-term side effects of an illness or injury.

 The Mission Act

 More specifically, it will give more family caregivers access to the benefits of the PCAFC.
-Before the Mission Act, the PCAFC was only available to veterans injured in the line of duty on or after September 11th, 2001, with the new act, caregivers of eligible veterans from ALL eras may qualify.
+Before the Mission Act, the PCAFC was only available to veterans injured in the line of duty on or after September 11, 2001.
+With the new act, caregivers of eligible veterans from all eras may qualify.

 - Program of Comprehensive Assistance for Family Assistance for Family Caregivers